 Make a noise complaint about a licensed premises

-If noise from a licensed premises, or the behaviour of people making their way to or from a licensed premises is unduly offensive, annoying, disturbing or inconvenient, you can lodge a complaint with CBS.
+If noise from a licensed premises, or the behaviour of people making their way to or from a licensed premises is unduly offensive, annoying, disturbing or inconvenient, you can lodge a complaint with Consumer and Business Services (CBS).

-If you feel comfortable, it is recommended that you raise your concerns directly with the licensee before lodging a complaint with CBS.
+If you feel comfortable, you should raise your concerns directly with the licensee before lodging a complaint with CBS.
 The matter may be resolved quickly without outside intervention.

 There are no fees to lodge a complaint with CBS.

 When a complaint is made, the commissioner will serve a copy of the complaint on the licensee within 7 days of lodgement and allow 14 days from the date of service before the matter progresses to conciliation or hearing.
 This is to ensure that the licensee is aware of the concerns and provides an opportunity for the licensee to address the problem, or for the parties to resolve the problem together.

 The licensee, and all persons who signed the complaint, will be invited to take part in a conciliation conference with the commissioner or a delegate, usually held at CBS in the Adelaide CBD.

 The conciliation conference is not a formal process and there's no need to be represented by a lawyer, but you may choose to do so if you think it's necessary.

 At the conciliation conference the commissioner will attempt to conciliate between the complainants and the licensee.
 If the matter is resolved by conciliation, then the terms of settlement may become conditions of the licence.
 If conciliation cannot be achieved the matter will be referred to a hearing.